Max the Impaler

 Max Lindsey, better known by their (Note: Lindsey uses they/them pronouns.) ring name Max the Impaler, is an American professional wrestler.
-They are currently signed to the National Wrestling Alliance (NWA), where they are a former one-time NWA World Women's Television Champion and a former one-time NWA World Television Champion.
+They are known for their tenure in the National Wrestling Alliance (NWA), where they are a former one-time NWA World Women's Television Champion and a former one-time NWA World Television Champion.
 They also make appearances for Tokyo Joshi Pro-Wrestling (TJPW), where they have previously held the Princess Tag Team Championship and the International Princess Championship.

 Professional wrestling career

 Early career (2018–2020)

 Max made their in-ring debut on December 15, 2018.
 They won the IWA Mid-South Women's Championship twice in the first half of 2019.
 On February 22, 2020, Max appeared on the pre-show of Impact Wrestling's Sacrifice, defeating Cali Young.

 Ring of Honor (2021)

 In August 2021, Max entered the ROH Women's World Championship tournament, defeating Holidead in the first round.
 In the following round, however, they lost to Angelina Love by disqualification.